Bg

 I know, I know - this one might seem impossible!
 Believe it or not, toddlers and preschoolers need to experience boredom in order to spark their interest to explore toys and games.
 First, create a child-safe space where your child can explore and move around freely.
 Then, offer 2 - 3 toys that your child can play with in different ways.
 Avoid toys with lights or music, as these usually limit what a child can do with them.
 Finally, manage your expectations!
 It is normal that at first, you might have to play together with your child before they feel confident enough to play on their own.
 Once you think they are ready, tell them where you will be and what you will be doing while they play independently.
 Start with small periods of time (think 10 - 15 minutes), and then slowly build up on that.
 Remember to keep it fun and swap the toys you offer every so often so that it feels new to your kiddo.

 If screen time is a very common activity in your household, and you wish to scale back, it might be easier for you to start reducing the time your child spends in front of the screen at different times, rather than deleting whole sessions of screen time all at once.
 It is completely normal for children to experience strong feelings when the TV gets turned off.
 After all, having trouble with transitions is kind of their job.
-Introducing a visual timer to help your child anticipate when the TV gets turned off can be a great strategy for managing transitions.
+Introducing a to help your child anticipate when the TV gets turned off can be a great strategy for managing transitions.
 Right before the TV gets turned on, place a visual timer next to the TV and explain to your child, while making eye contact, what will happen when the timer goes off.
-When the time to turn off the screen comes, use an assertive and calm voice to explain that the timer is done and that it is now time to say goodbye to the TV.
+When the time to turn off the screen comes, use an to explain that the timer is done and that it is now time to say goodbye to the TV.
 Expect some protests the first few times you do this, but with patience and consistency, your child will begin to understand screen time has a beginning and an end.

 Screen time for kids FAQ